-(jmg3rd posted this at the Cohort) 1955 marked the first year of Hudsons wearing Nash bodies after their merger, referred to as “Hashes”.
+(first posted 4/21/2013) 1955 marked the first year of Hudsons wearing Nash bodies after their merger, referred to as “Hashes”.
 It was a relatively much more successful mashup then the truly pathetic 1956-1957’s, the end of the road for Hudsons.
 (We did the full “Hash” story here).
 The short story is that this Wasp has a Nash114.3″ wb Nash Statesman body, but the 202 cu.in. little Hudson six engine, a highly undersquare design with a 3″ bore and 4.75″ stroke.

 Hudson had no other choice: they squandered their last cash reserves on that ill-fated little toad of a compact, the Jet.
 George Mason, Nash’s visionary boss, scooped up the remnants of Hudson, and hoped to move on to the next step, merging with recently-merged Packard-Studebaker, to create a truly formidable Big Number Four.